verivital/F1TenthVanderbilt/README.md

 **COME UP WITH THIS INFO**

 # How to Build the Code
-The particle filter depends on range_libc.
+The particle filter used for localization depends on [RangeLibc](https://github.com/kctess5/range_libc).
 Run the following to install the python wrappers for range_libc:

 ```cd range_libc/pywrappers```